-The Wildlife In Need Center remains focused on protecting the health and well-being of our staff, the wildlife in our care and the community in which we serve.
+The Wildlife In Need Center (WINC) remains focused on protecting the health and well-being of our staff, the wildlife in our care and the community in which we serve.
 We have a heightened awareness of practices enabled to limit disease transmission.
-This webpage will provide the most up-to-date information regarding our current operations, including any updates about when we will be able to re-open for patient admissions.
+This webpage will provide the most up-to-date information regarding our current operations.

 From everyone at the Wildlife in Need Center (WINC), as of May 7th, we will once again be ACCEPTING ALL SPECIES WE NORMALLY ADMIT (native species to our SE area of Wisconsin, except skunks and white-tailed deer).
 We have added some supportive staffing to our daily animal care teams, making this possible.
 As of May 31, PLEASE NOTE: We will only accept patients from Waukesha, Jefferson, Dodge, and Washington Counties.
 These are the local communities where we have release sites, where the majority of our members and donors live, and where we present the majority of our education programs.
 Also, it is not in the best interest of wildlife to be transported long distances around the state.